P R I N C I P I A T R I O O N I C A

 If you are still reading, you are using a second glean right now to follow this parade of words.
 Turn on the news and read some more.
 While reading this sentence, follow the parade of words you are hearing and notice how reading can continue but with a loss of comprehension.
 You can still see the words.
 Switch back and you can still hear the words but you can only follow one parade from either ears or eyes.
 Unless they are synchronized.
 This is the same perception that follows a raging and noisy space battle from impossible points of view.
 We train our subconscious to ignore it, relax and be patient while we enjoy the show.

 The final oon of trioonity is just an add-on to cinema perception that, put briefly, provides an alternate point of view.
 When added to conscious experience, it is like a spectator watching a passing parade or like standing on a bridge watching flowing water pass below.
 Figuratively, of course.
-It will take some essays to explain.
+A more robust explanation is offered in The Tale of the Leisure Class

 If we embrace the idea of evolution as where humans came from, then we have to accept that, as evolving animals, we are still in the oven.
 We are the current state of baking and not a final confection.
 We all know that whatever consciousness is, it is different for humans and there must have been a time in our ancestry that was before we were different.
 It seems like a huge difference but what if it were brought about by the arrival of a single addition that allowed us to exploit a host of capabilities we already possessed?